 LASIK is the fastest growing and most popular form of laser refractive surgery, addressing nearsightedness, farsightedness, and astigmatism.
 Its benefits include minimal discomfort and fast visual recovery.

-Your surgeon may recommend custom or wavefront-guided LASIK as an alternative to conventional LASIK.
+Our Relf EyeCare surgeons use custom wavefront-guided PRK.
 This technology measures your eye’s unique shape and translates it into a refined excimer laser treatment.
-This customized approach is able to treat certain refractive errors beyond those treatable with conventional LASIK, thus resulting in sharper vision in some patients.
-Not everyone is a candidate for this technology.
-Your surgeon can help you decide if custom LASIK is right for you.
+This technology allows us to track the eye during surgery to make the most accurate treatment possible.
+Not everyone is a candidate for PRK.
+Your surgeon will help you decide if PRK is right for you.

 Contact Us for an exam.